katjam/healthy-code-happy-people/presentation/SLIDES.md

 - It would surprise my colleagues - running of js - equality, freedom it creates by having a core of universally supported standard on majority of our devices
 - I don't like reading or writing javascript
 - You're probably a lot better at writing javascript than I am
-- Might think new tech is fun - but old tech is safer
+- Might think new tech is fun - but old tech is safer - new to you does not mean new.
 - You might think popular tech is reliable and niche tech is fragile
 - Like me, you proably want to write reliable software that you can be proud of
 - and feel confident when others collaboate with you on your code